Photo courtesy of Brûlée

 Photo courtesy of Bavette’s

 It may not get darker or more sultry than Bavette’s, a River North steakhouse staple since 2012.
 And yes, it can be hard to score a rez at this Hogsalt Hospitality-owned destination, but once you do, settle into the luxe velvet booths, dimly lit by glittering chandeliers that look plucked from a 1920s speakeasy, and know that it was worth the wait.
-Steak is the star here, with a 32-ounce American wagyu porterhouse for those with an expense account to a more accessible skirt steak frites or a double wagyu cheeseburger for those that aren’t.
+Steak is the star here, with a 32-ounce American wagyu porterhouse for those with an expense account to a more accessible skirt steak frites or a double wagyu cheeseburger for those without.
 But don’t miss the raw bar and seafood selections, like fresh oysters, a smoked salmon Caesar, and the Grand Seafood Tower, which “The Bear”’s Matty Matheson deemed worthy of one of his last meals.
 All this excess calls for ice-cold martinis like a Vesper or Bee’s Knees, or an Old Fashioned with optional pickle back shot.
 The hot fudge sundae “Royale” for dessert is a chocolate-drizzled candy lover’s dream.

 Book Now